xiw013/xiw013.github.io/index.md

 ### Research Experiences
 (September 2022 - present)
-SCGB undergraduate research fellowship on neuroscience.
-Working in Komiyama's lab under the mentorship of Posdoc Assaf Ramot on defining the functional input of thalamocortical projections in the primary motor cortex 2/3 layer.
+SCGB undergraduate research fellowship on neuroscience [(SURF)](https://www.simonsfoundation.org/2022/05/23/watch-apply-for-the-scgb-undergraduate-research-fellowship/) and Shenoy Undergraduate Research Fellowship in Neuroscience [(SURFiN)](https://www.simonsfoundation.org/grant/shenoy-undergraduate-research-fellowship-neuroscience-surfin/).
+Working in [Komiyama's lab](https://komiyamalab.biosci.ucsd.edu/home/) under the mentorship of Posdoc Assaf Ramot on defining the functional input of thalamocortical projections in the primary motor cortex 2/3 layer.

 (June 2022 - August 2022)
 Working on projects of designing an AI chatbot with emphasis on security and privacy and Studying people's reactions on misinformation and disinformation on twitter under the supervision of Dr.Munyaka in [Ujima Lab](https://www.ujimasp.com/).